Shubhamsaboo/awesome-llm-apps/ai_agent_tutorials/ai_services_agency/README.md

-# AI Startup Services Agency 🚀
+# AI Services Agency 👨‍💼

-An intelligent multi-agent system that provides comprehensive startup analysis and strategic guidance for a startup you'd want to build using Agency Swarm framework and OpenAI's GPT models
+An AI application that simulates a full-service digital agency using multiple AI agents to analyze and plan software projects.
+Each agent represents a different role in the project lifecycle, from strategic planning to technical implementation.

 ## Demo:

 https://github.com/user-attachments/assets/a0befa3a-f4c3-400d-9790-4b9e37254405

 ## Features

-### 🤖 Agency Swarm Agents
+### Five specialized AI agents

 - **CEO Agent**: Strategic leader and final decision maker
   - Analyzes startup ideas using structured evaluation